Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2021-04-08-ieice-transactions-and-comex-have-accepted-all-non-member-submission-since-april-1st.md

 ---
 templateKey: blog-post
-title: IEICE Transactions and ComEX have accepted all non-member submission since April 1st
+title: The IEICE Transactions and ComEX will accept submissions from non-members from April 1, 2021
 date: 2021-04-01T12:49:52.779Z
 description: "Effective from April 1, 2021, We are happy to announce that non-member submission to our four IEICE Transactions and ComEX are